 Symptoms of fever

-Because of the variable nature of body temperature readings, physicians often look for other signs and symptoms of sickness that would accompany fever.
+Due to the variable nature of body temperature measurements, doctors may look for other signs of sickness that can accompany fever.
 These include:

 - low appetite

 - increased pain sensitivity

 - inability to concentrate

 If a child under 4 months of age has a rectal temperature of over 100.4°F they should be seen by a doctor immediately.

 Other warning signs in young children that require immediate attention include:

 - if they are very drowsy or fussy